 The George A Black Liturgical Fellowship

 Following George’s death in 2003, a fellowship in his name was established to help train future leaders of the church in areas of music and liturgy, and to develop skills of musicians interested in pursuing a career in church music, who demonstrate excellence in undergraduate and graduate music studies.
 Past recipients include Mark Vuorinen and our current Director of Music, Dan Norman.
-Our current fellow – since November 2015 – is Will Reid.
+Our fellow until recently was Will Reid.

 George Black Fellowship & Psalter Inquiries